The Ultimate Sri Lanka Travel Guide: What to See, Know and Do

 INTERNET, WIFI AND DATA IN SRI LANKA

-4G is readily available here, and actually seems to enjoy a better signal than we used to get living in London!
-Better yet, buying pay as you go credit is super cheap.
+Across the country, 4G is readily available, and seems to enjoy a better signal than we used to get living in Australia!

-Wifi is available in almost all main tourist areas, and is fairly quick in major cities.
+Wifi is available in almost all main restaurants, cafes and hotels, and is fairly quick in major cities.

-The tap water in Sri Lanka generally isn’t safe for drinking; but that absolutely doesn’t mean that you need to go buy plastic bottled water just to stay hydrated.
+Tap water in Sri Lanka generally isn’t safe for drinking, but that absolutely doesn’t mean that you need to go buy plastic bottled water just to stay hydrated.

-Travel with a water purification system (we recently switched to The Grayl after using Water to Go for about a year), and you can fill up direct from the tap, purify your water and filter out any nasties, and drink with confidence.
+Travel with a water purification system (we recommend The Grayl), and you can fill up directly from the tap, purify your water to filter out any nasties, and drink with confidence.

 BUY | The Grayl water purification bottle